torbsd/torbsd.github.io/blog.md

 <a id="android-takeover">Android Overtaking Windows and OS Diversity</a> by gman999

-The central focus of __TDP__ is operating system diversity with BSD Unix in the Tor network on all levels.
+The central focus of __TDP__ is operating system diversity by extending BSD Unix into the Tor network on all levels.
 From *BSD relays to Tor Browser ported to OpenBSD, __TDP__ looks to hinder the capability of one operating system-specific vulnerability to harm the integrity of the entire Tor network.

-From a different angle <a href="http://gs.statcounter.com/press/android-overtakes-windows-for-first-time">Android edging out Windows</a> as the primary client operating system is a notable change.
+From a different angle, <a href="http://gs.statcounter.com/press/android-overtakes-windows-for-first-time">Android edging out Windows</a> as the primary client operating system is a notable change.

-The user "desktop" no longer necessarily sits at the user's desk.
+The user "desktop" no longer necessarily resides at the user's desk.
 Particularly in less-developed countries and among many working-class people, the main platform for accessing the internet is the phone.
 Essentially, there is a definition shift in client internet-accessing systems, and Android takes the day with some 37.93% of the market.

 This is a far cry from the old <a href="https://cryptome.org/cyberinsecurity.htm">desktop monoculture debate (PDF warning)</a> from the early 2000's.
 It was only a matter of time before Android took the cake as the role of the phone changed and Android dominates the cheaper end of the phone market globally.